goetas/twital/README.md

 That's it!

-Symfony2 Users
+Symfony Users
 --------------

-If you are a [Symfony2](http://symfony.com/) user, you can add Twital to your project using the [TwitalBundle](https://github.com/goetas/twital-bundle).
+If you are a [Symfony](http://symfony.com/) user, you can add Twital to your project using the [TwitalBundle](https://github.com/goetas/twital-bundle).

 The bundle integrates all most common functionalities as Assetic, Forms, Translations, Routing, etc.